Laura Birn

-Laura Eveliina Birn (born 25 April 1981) is a Finnish film actress.
+Laura Eveliina Birn (born 25 April 1981) is a Finnish film and TV actress.

+Early life and education

 Birn was born in Helsinki, Finland.
 She completed her master's degree from Helsinki Theatre Academy in 2008.

+Career

 She is most famous for her appearances in the 2003 film Helmiä ja sikoja alongside Mikko Leppilampi and most notably in her role in the 2005 film Lupaus.
+She has tackled roles in historical dramas, lighthearted comedies, and thought-provoking art-house films with equal finesse.

 In the United States, she is best known for her supporting role in the Finnish film Joulutarina (English title: Christmas Story) and A Walk Among the Tombstones.

+Her performance in the 2012 film Purge earned her a nomination for a Satellite Award for Best Actress.
+In 2021 she began playing the role of robot Eto Demerzel in the series Foundation.
+The second season was released in 2023.
+Filming of the third season was completed in 2025, and it was released the same year.

+In 2024, Finnish weekly news magazine Suomen Kuvalehti wrote, sourcing publicly available tax records, that Birn is the most highly-paid Finnish actor or actress of all time.